Megidd/Feather/README.md

 ## Optimize casting process

-A plugin command, i.e. `FeatherCastable`, helps you optimize the 3D model for the casting process.
+A plugin command, i.e. `FeatherCastable`, helps you optimize the 3D model for the casting process[^1].

 ## Optimize design process